Frequently Asked Questions

 Yes, applicants who were educated outside of the U.S. may complete the degree evaluation process after an offer of admission to the MBA program.

-Can students switch from the Evening MBA to the Full-Time MBA (or from Full-Time to Evening) after the first semester of the program?
+Can students switch from the Professional MBA to the Full-Time MBA (or from Full-Time to Professional) after the first semester of the program?

-Students cannot switch between programs due to the cohort nature of the SBA MBA Program—meaning that students begin the program and take the majority of their core classes with the same cohort of students.
+Students cannot switch between programs due to the cohort nature of the School of Business MBA Program—meaning that students begin the program and take the majority of their core classes with the same cohort of students.
 However, during elective coursework the program uses a mixed cohort format, meaning that students from different cohorts take classes together, in the evenings.

 Can students in the Full-Time MBA program work while they attend school?